 In the PyMOL python API, commands will generally follow the same syntax as in the normal PyMOL window, but will be preceded with "cmd."
 For instance, we can translate the dihedral command we used above into the following python code.

 New commands can be added to PyMOL by implementing them in python in a script.
 For this section, the script is called "analysis.py", and is located in assignment directory.
-In the script, you should import the command (cmd) module from PyMOL, implement your new command as a function, and then use the cmd.extend function to add the command:
+Notice the line at the top which says: